mugegungor/android-appium-challenge/README.md

 ## 🚀 About Me

-My job Software Develepor in Test at Teknasyon.
+Software Develepor in Test at Teknasyon.

 ## Authors